ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 # Configure Secure Gateway
 This article addresses in details how the Secure gateway was configured for Brown Compute.
+Secure Gateway helps to expose a public URL in Bluemix cloud to access on-premise services (web service, REST,...) with secure connection.

 ## Pre-requisites
 You need to have